www.thementawai.com

 These rules reflect a worldview in which metaphor has real consequence, and where the soul’s well-being depends on avoiding dangerous crossings of meaning or bajou.

-Mediators — Plants, Pigs & Chickens as Bridges
+Mediators — Plants, Pigs & Chickens

 Bridges Between the Visible and Invisible Worlds